 Proofreading is the final stage of the writing process.
 This is where you’ll look for errors in grammar, spelling, and punctuation.

-For example, a proofreader will notice the “their” when it should be “they’re”.
+For example, a proofreader will notice the difference between ‘their’, ‘there’, and ‘they’re’.
 The goal is to ensure that content is free of errors before it goes out to the public.

 Many people confuse editing and proofreading.
 But they are actually two very different things.
 Editing happens BEFORE proofreading.

-It’s the process of reordering and organizing content.
+A copy editor works with the author by assisting with reordering and organizing content.
 This may involve deleting chunks of material or making the copy flow and read better.

 As an online proofreader, you’ll be checking works for errors and mistakes, such as: